 2. How do these types of liabilities apply to the manufacturers of medicines and devices?

-The Constitution of the Russian Federation guarantees everyone the right to life, health protection and medical care.
+The Constitution of the Russian Federation guarantees everyone the right to life, health protection, and medical care.
 General rules on liability for causing harm are stipulated in the Civil Code of the Russian Federation.
-Law on Circulation of Drugs contains separate chapter 15 called “Liability for the violation of the legislation of the Russian Federation in circulation of drugs and compensation for harm caused to the health of citizens as a result of the use of drugs”.
+Law on Circulation of Drugs contains separate chapter 15 called “Liability for the violation of the legislation of the Russian Federation in the circulation of drugs and compensation for harm caused to the health of citizens as a result of the use of drugs”.

-- administrative (e.g. for turnover of falsified, counterfeit, poor-quality and unregistered medicines and medical devices)
+- administrative (e.g. for turnover of falsified, counterfeit, poor-quality and unregistered medicines and medical devices);

 Therefore, disciplinary, administrative, criminal and civil liability can be applied to manufacturers of medicines and devices.

-Administrative and criminal liability are specified by Criminal and Code of Administrative Offenses of the Russian Federation, respectively.
+Administrative and criminal liability are specified by the Criminal and Code of Administrative Offenses of the Russian Federation, respectively.